About GPC

 GPC has an executive committee of nine members: President, Vice President, Treasurer, Secretary, Director of Professional Development, Director of Programming, Director of Public Relations, Director of National Affairs, and Director of State Affairs.
 The Executive Board and the Data Analyst meet weekly to discuss issues surrounding graduate and professional student concerns and to plan meetings of the General Assembly, Events, and various other items.

-Each March and April during the normal meetings of the General Assembly (on the first Tuesday of the month), the Assembly will hear nominations for the next academic year’s Executive Board.
+Each March and April, during the normal meetings of the General Assembly (on the first Tuesday of the month), the Assembly will hear nominations for the next academic year’s Executive Board.
 All nominees must be present to accept their nomination.
-In April of each academic year there will be a vote for each position of the Executive Board.
+In April of each academic year, there will be a vote for each position of the Executive Board.
 In May of each academic year, the next academic year’s Executive Board begins their one-year term, which ends the following May.

-GPC has six Assistant Director positions, each of which report to at least one Officer of the Executive Board: Assistant Director of Student Affairs, Assistant Director of Fundraising, Quartermaster, Assistant Director of Professional Development, Assistant Director of Programming, and Historian.
+GPC has six Assistant Director positions, each of which reports to at least one Officer of the Executive Board: Assistant Director of Student Affairs, Assistant Director of Fundraising, Quartermaster, Assistant Director of Professional Development, Assistant Director of Programming, and Historian.
 These positions are appointed by the Executive Board to serve for one academic year.
 Assistant Directors need not be a Department Representative or At-Large Representative, and do not have a vote within the General Assembly unless they are a Department Representative or At-Large Representative.

 GPC has one Data Analyst position.
-This position is hired by the Executive Board during the summer prior to the academic year which the Data Analyst would work, and is paid for by funds allocated from GPC’s operating budget.
-Typically, in May the Executive Board will send out a call for resumes from qualified graduate and professional students.
+This position is hired by the Executive Board during the summer prior to the academic year during which the Data Analyst would work, and is paid for by funds allocated from GPC’s operating budget.
+Typically, in May, the Executive Board will send out a call for resumes from qualified graduate and professional students.
 After an initial review, top candidates are selected for on-campus interviews for the position.
 After interviews, the Executive Board extends a contract offer to the Data Analyst to begin work in July through the academic year.
 The Data Analyst meets weekly with the Executive Board in all meetings, though does not have a vote in these meetings.
 The Data Analyst may elect to be a Department Representative or At-Large Representative and thereby have a vote within the General Assembly.

 Important Links: